 - High pigment density, brilliant vibrant colour

 This product’s packaging is similar to that of Caran D’Ache Luminance.
-Unlike the Pablo line set of twelve, this appears to be their more premium or top of the line packaging.
+Unlike the Pablo line set of twelve, this appears to be their more premium or top-of-the-line packaging.
 The box itself is a sturdy cardboard that is made to last should you choose to keep your pencils stored in it.
-The cover design is clean, simple, well-balanced and features The words “Soft Watercolour Pencils of Extra-Fine Quality” in 5 languages.
+The cover design is clean, simple, well-balanced and features the words “Soft Watercolour Pencils of Extra-Fine Quality” in 5 languages.

 The back side features a short description of the product in 7 languages.
 This is typical of Caran D’Ache products to have multiple languages on their packaging.
-There is also a diagram of the pencil itself listing its attributes, a colour swatch list showing the colours inside and at the bottom there’s a timeline of product innovations over the history of the company.
+There is also a diagram of the pencil itself listing its attributes, a colour swatch list showing the colours inside and at the bottom, there’s a timeline of product innovations over the history of the company.

 Inside the box, there is a multi-folded paper insert that describes how you can use the product; once again in multiple languages.
-There is also a layer of foam on the lid as well as foam lined chambers for the pencils to sit it.
+There is also a layer of foam on the lid as well as foam-lined chambers for the pencils to sit it.
 These pencils aren’t going anywhere if the box is tossed around in transit.
 It’s this attention to detail in the packaging that I appreciate about Caran D’Ache.
 Clearly knowing the value of their product and also the fragility of the pencils, they have taken steps to ensure that the product arrives to its customer in solid condition.

-The pencils themselves are sturdy and feature a hexagonal shape which feels ergonomic in the hand and also is great for not rolling way on you!
+The pencils themselves are sturdy and feature a hexagonal shape which feels ergonomic in the hand and also is great for not rolling away on you!
 The remaining information and logo are in silver foil.
 The words ‘Museum Aquarelle’, the Caran D’Ache logo, ‘Swiss Made’ and the colour number appear on one of the sides.
 A white or black barcode, as well as the colour lightfast rating appear on the opposite side.
-Lastly the colour name appears solo on a third side in both French and English.
+Lastly, the colour name appears solo on a third side in both French and English.

 The colour selection for the 12 set is pretty typical and the exclusion of white and inclusion of grey was a good choice.
-Given the price point of this product it makes sense to give a set of basic colours that demonstrates its potential.
-Typically white pencils in these small size sets end up feeling like a waste.
+Given the price point of this product, it makes sense to give a set of basic colours that demonstrates its potential.
+Typically white pencils in these small-size sets end up feeling like a waste.
 Caran D’Ache has a great reputation for opaqueness in their white pencils though so I wouldn’t have worried too much if they had chosen to include a white.

-For the purposes of this review I’m also including the Pallette Aquarelle also by Caran D’Ache.
-This product is a perfect pairing because it’s specially designed with a textured side that works well for applying dry pencil and adding water with a paint brush to liquify it.
+For the purposes of this review, I’m also including the Pallette Aquarelle also by Caran D’Ache.
+This product is a perfect pairing because it’s specially designed with a textured side that works well for applying dry pencil and adding water with a paintbrush to liquify it.
 I’ll be giving my thoughts on this product as well at the end of the review.

 Caran D’Ache is known for its impeccable lightfast ratings so it’s not a far stretch to think that the Museum Aquarelle line would also have great ratings.
 The only problem is that you need to seek that information out on their website.
 The lightfast rating legend does not appear on the packaging or even the paper insert.
 If this was your first introduction to this brand of coloured pencils that could be confusing.
-Considering this brand is likely attracting professional level artists who would want to know this information, that was a miss on the company’s part not to include it.
+Considering this brand is likely attracting professional-level artists who would want to know this information, that was a miss on the company’s part not to include it.